NicolasDenoyelle/Hierarchical-monitors/README.md

 This information is necessary to caracterize applications with respect to the underlying hardware.

+### Plugins description:

+The file `plugins/performance_utils.h` document the ABI to implement a library usable in a monitor.
+Several implementations are already available:

+* papi: use papi hardware events in monitors.
+This implementation assumes that you define a monitor for a leaf of the topology, or for the root of the topology.
+Defining a monitor with this plugin on another location can be misleading if you are not aware that it will record events with default papi options.
+* maqao: use maqao hardware events in monitors.
+It also assumes that monitor will be located on a leaf or on the root of the topology, otherwise events are system wide events.
+* hierarchical: accumulates eventsets of closest children monitors.
+Event names are defines as topology depth.
+* trace: read events from a monitor trace.
+Events are field index to read.

 ## Requirements:

 * hwloc with defined values or above: